What is the difference between Gold Filled vs Gold Plated?

 Unfortunately, with an industry as large as jewelry, there are going to be some people trying to make easy money by either selling cheap jewelry or making their jewelry seem high quality, when in fact it is almost worthless.
 This is one of the reasons is it important to know the difference between gold filled vs gold plated jewelry.

-We'll start with the least quality first: gold plated.
+We'll start with the least expensive first: gold plated.

 What is Gold Plated Jewelry?